Priyanshu-CODERX/Priyanshu-CODERX/README.md

 ### Talking about Personal Stuffs:

 - 🛠 &nbsp; I’m currently working on XR projects to solve some crucial problems faced by people in the medical and education sector.
-- 🚀 &nbsp; I’m currently learning DSA & Quantum Computing.
+- 🚀 &nbsp; I am currently Building an EdTech Platform 🚀.
 - 💬 &nbsp; Ask me about anything [here](https://www.linkedin.com/in/priyanshu-bhattacharjee/)!
 I am happy to help.
 - 👾 &nbsp; Fun Fact: Dark themes doesn't attracts bugs 😆.
 - 📫 &nbsp; How to reach me: priyanshubh999@gmail.com.